cvdigitalai/katecheo/README.md

     $ cd deploy && cp config.template.json config.json
     ```

 3. Fill in the links to your NER model(s) and knowledge base article files in `config.json`.
-When you are done, the config file should look something like the following (for a scenario when we are enabling Q&A in two topics: faith, or Christianity, and health, or Medical Sciences):
+When you are done, the config file should look something like the following (for a scenario when we are enabling Q&A in two topics: faith, or _Christianity_, and health, or _Medical Sciences_):

     ```
     [